Lin2907/Symphony/README.md

 ## Bugs

-  * When I deployed my project to GitHub , I discovered that the Favicon was not displaying on the Contact Page.
+* Issue: Favicon not displaying on Contact Page.
+Cause: Incorrect path to favicon.
+ * Fix: Updated the path to the favicon to resolve the issue.
-  The reason behind this issue was that the path to favicon was not added correctly.
+ * Resolution: To address this bug, the correct path to the favicon was added, ensuring its proper display on the Contact Page.
-  Fixed this by adding the correct path.

 ## Unfixed bugs
- * Dark mode visibility - The landing page isn't showing the Animated Text due to dark mode.
+ * No known issues.

 ## Deployment